esmero/archipelago-documentation/docs/AMIviaSpreadsheets.md

 Lastly, you may wish to run a batch Action against your already-processed ADOs for a particular AMI Set.
 Using the 'Run Action on Processed ADOs' tab for an AMI Set, you can select from the [available Actions](find_and_replace.md#available-actions) found in your Archipelago instance.
 The most common Actions you might wish to run for an AMI Set's ADOs include 'Publish' or 'Unpublish', and 'Trigger Strawberrry Runners process/reprocess for Archipelago Digital Objects content item' (read more about [Archipelago's Strawberry Runners Post-Processing Options here](strawberryrunners.md)).

+#### Important Note about AMI's ADO Deletion Operations

+!!! note "Important Note: Deletion Process"

+    Using and AMI Set's 'Delete Processed ADOs' tab operation does not immediately delete the ingested ADOs.
+The deletion operation is automatically enqueued, and then run through the standard queue processes.
+This mechanism was setup for Archipelago 1.5.0 and forward, to help ensure safer deletion.

 ## Ingesting _Both_ New Digital Objects and Collections and/or Creative Work Series (Compound) Objects in the same spreadsheet

 From either the main Content page or the AMI Sets List page, select the 'Start an AMI set' button to begin.